Aptimex/portl/README.md

 # Portl

 Bash script to start Wireguard in its own Linux network namespace and then run arbitrary commands within that namespace.
 This "portals" individual process traffic through the Wireguard interface without affecting traffic for any other process.
-Requires root access.
+Requires root/sudo.

-Portl is useful if you want select programs to (be forced to) use Wireguard as a full VPN without affecting traffic from the rest of your system or having to calculate complicated AllowedIP ranges for some excluded IPs (like your local subnet).
-It's also a good solution for when you want a specific tool to be able to access local and on-VPN network resources, but have the same (or overlapping) subnet CIDRs on the local and remote ends.
+Portl is useful if you want select programs to (be forced to) use Wireguard as a VPN without affecting traffic from the rest of your system or having to calculate complicated AllowedIP ranges for some excluded IPs (like your local subnet).
+It's also a good solution for when you want a specific tool to be able to access both local and on-VPN network resources at different times, but have the same (or overlapping) subnet CIDRs on the local and remote ends.

 <div align="center">